alicalimli/alicalimli-portfolio/readme.md

 ### Modify Content

 All website content, including meta tags, titles, descriptions, and project details, can be edited in the `data.ts` file located in the root directory.

+The main page of the portfolio is located in `pages/index.tsx`, and all the sections of the website are imported from the `sections/` folder.

 ### Project Images